Integral cohomology rings of weighted Grassmann orbifolds and rigidity properties: Building sequences of weighted Grassmann orbifolds

 \section{Building sequences of weighted Grassmann orbifolds}

-In this Section, we introduce the notion of Pl\"{u}cker weight vector, which we use to give a new definition of weighted Grassmann orbifold.
-Then, we show that this definition includes the weighted Grassmannian discussed in \cite{AbMa1} as well as \cite{BS}.
-We discuss a building sequence of $\G_{\bf{b}}(k,n)$ that arises from a $q$-CW complex structure.
+In this Section, we introduce the notion of the Pl\"{u}cker weight vector, which we use to give a new definition of the weighted Grassmann orbifold.
+Then, we show that this definition generalizes the weighted Grassmannian discussed in \cite{AbMa1} and \cite{BS}.
+We discuss a $q$-CW complex structure of weighted Grassmann orbifold and explore the Lens complexes those arise in the cofibration induced from the $q$-CW complex structure.